ContentHolmes/Content-Holmes-Bot/README.md

 productivity.js | It houses all dialogs relevant to the productivity module of Content Holmes.
-This includes blocking, unblocking, sessioning etc. report.js | It houses all dialogs relevant to fetching reports and details on the user's browsing activity user.js | It contains all dialogs that either change or retrieve user's personal information utilities.js | It consists of dialogs that can help the users navigate the bot more easily.
+This includes blocking, unblocking, sessioning etc. report.js | It houses all dialogs relevant to fetching reports and details on the user's browsing activity user.js | It contains all dialogs that either change or retrieve user's personal information utilities.js | It consists of all dialogs that can help the users navigate the bot more easily.

+## Contributing

 **We love contributions!**